simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 From this, many things can easily be added.
 For example, you could:

-- Allow workers to have several pending requests so as to overlap communication and computations as much as possible.
+- Allow workers to have several pending requests  to overlap communication and computations as much as possible.
 Non-blocking communication will probably become handy here.
 - Add a performance measurement mechanism, enabling the master to make smart scheduling choices.